electricimp/Usb/docs/DriverDevelopmentGuide.md

 }
 ```

-On the other hand it could be class of devices like keyboard or mouse which should
+On the other hand, it could be class of devices like keyboard or mouse which should
 not have vendor specific attributes.
 The following examples shows how to match all the HID and Boot keyboards.

 ###### Example 2